 That guest post I did how many visitors did it bring me?
 The interview I did recently, did it send me any traffic?
 How are my social media profiles on Twitter and Facebook doing in terms of driving traffic?

-In Behavior I see which posts and pages get the most traffic.
+In Behavior there is a good overview of your site usage metrics.
+You can see which posts and pages get the most traffic.
 I also see individual breakdown over how interesting my posts are i.e. how long time people spend on them.

 Analyse which posts are more sticky and try to replicate the features of those posts in the posts you will be writing in the future.